Top-Law-Schools.com

 Is Law School for You?

 The prestige of law school and the high salaries lawyers command make law school an attractive option for many prospective students.
 Because there is no required undergraduate major for law school and it can be an option for any successful college graduate, law school has often served as a landing spot for students uncertain of their post-college plans.
 Consequently, there can be a great deal of dissatisfaction for those who eventually grow disenchanted with law school, or even more likely, the practice of law.
-Thus, before undergoing the arduous law school application process and three very expensive years of law school, you should seriously consider if attending law school is truly your best route.
+Thus, before undergoing the arduous law school application process and three very expensive years of law school, you should seriously consider if attending law school is truly the right path for you.

 In no way do I want to dissuade those set upon law as a career, for law can be a very intellectually challenging and financially rewarding profession.
 However, be certain that your choice is based upon knowing the realities of legal practice and not a few episodes of "Law and Order."
 It is important to understand that most attorneys spend the vast majority of their day either researching case law and writing briefs or working with clients.
 Considering how much time is spent in the office, attorneys rarely argue cases directly before judges and juries.

-Know that even graduating from one of the "Top Law Schools" does not guarantee happiness with a legal career.
+You should also know that even graduating from one of the "Top Law Schools" does not guarantee happiness with a legal career -- or even a legal career, for that matter.
 For example, of my classmates who graduated from U.C.
 Berkeley's Boalt Hall School of Law, the majority do not love their jobs, but merely toil away at work for 60 hours a week because of the great financial benefits.
 Additionally, several of my classmates have left the field of law to become entrepreneurs, businessmen, real estate brokers, or simply to work in other fields.
 Yet those who have left the law are thankful for the great education they received in law school, because to know the law is to know the workings of society.

 These are some useful quotes by different colleges regarding whether law school is the right option for you and also discussing what lawyers do with their time.